Helena (wife of Julian): Empress

 By 360, Julian had restored peace to Gaul and reached a ceasefire with the Alamanni in particular.
 This secured the local borders for a while.
 Meanwhile, Constantius was involved in a conflict against Shapur II of the Sassanid Empire, another phase of the Roman–Persian Wars.
 He took advantage of the peace achieved by Julian, sending orders that would transfer many officers and units from Gaul to the Persian borders.
 The Petulantes, one of the units ordered to the eastern border, revolted and proclaimed Julian to be their Augustus.
 Soon their cause was joined by the rest of the Gallic troops.
 Julian accepted his proclamation with some initial reluctance.
-The exact date of his proclamations in unknown, estimated to February or March, 360.
+The exact date of his proclamations is unknown, estimated to February or March, 360.
 Helena served as his Empress consort.
-She is mentioned being alive at the time of his proclamation in Julian's "Letter To The Senate And People of Athens".
+She is mentioned being alive at the time of his proclamation in Julian's Letter To The Senate And People of Athens: "Though my wife was then living, I happened to sleep alone in an adjoining upper chamber…" Julian gives no reason for the couple's sleeping apart.

-The Letter was written in 361.
-At the time Julian and his forces were marching east to face Constantius.
-Julian took the time to write a series of public letters which explained and justified his course of action.
-These letters were addressed to several cities of the empire which Julian was attempting to win over, including (at least) Athens, Corinth, Rome and Sparta.
-The letter to Athens happens to be the only one preserved to modern times.
-Among other subjects, Julian narrates the conditions of his proclamation to the throne by army revolt.

-Julian was attempting to convince his audience that Constantius was to blame for their conflict, not himself.
-His narrative suggests Helena was alive early in his new reign, attended by soldiers and in close proximity to her husband at Gaul.
-As an officer of her guard was able to contact Julian with no prolonged journey mentioned.
-He does however claim to have slept alone without stating a reason.
+This letter is the only survivor of a series, written in 361 and dispatched to several cities of the empire which Julian was attempting to win over.
+It describes an officer of Helena's guard contacting Julian with no prolonged journey mentioned, implying that at the start of the new reign she was attended by soldiers and in close proximity to her husband at Gaul.
 Her role in the conflict between her husband and brother is left unmentioned.